chubin/wttr.in/README.md

 1. Terminal support for emojis (was added to Cairo 1.15.8);
 2. Font with emojis support.

-For the Emoji font, we recommend *Noto Color Emoji*, and a good alternative option would be the *Emoji One* font;
+For the emoji font, we recommend *Noto Color Emoji*, and a good alternative option would be the *Emoji One* font;
 both of them support all necessary emoji glyphs.

 Font configuration: